Major in Anthropology

 1. Two courses chosen from ANTH 2000, 2501, and 2502.

 2. Nine additional credits at the 2000-level and above, with the exception that no more than three credits of ANTH 3090, 3093, 3095, 3098, 3099, 3521W, 3522W, 3990 may be counted toward the minor.

 The Anthropology Minor Plan of Study can be printed and downloaded here.

-Students are encouraged to consult with Dr. Natalie Munro, Director of Undergraduate Studies for Anthropology and in their major field to design a plan of study appropriate to their long-term goals.
+Students are encouraged to consult with Dr. Alexia Smith, Director of Undergraduate Studies for Anthropology and in their major field to design a plan of study appropriate to their long-term goals.